-The US business generated almost \$300 million of statutory capital in the period and is expected to remit \$180 million to the Group during 2006.
+The US business generated almost US\$300 million of statutory capital in the period and is expected to remit US\$180 million to the Group during 2006.

 The UK insurance business continued to focus on value.
-Sales of £4.2 billion on a PVNBP basis were down 12% (down 9% on an APE basis) on the first half of 2005 with retail sales remaining stable and retail margins improving.
-Two large bulk annuity transactions were completed in the first half of 2006 with sales of £1.25 billion on a PVNBP basis.
+Sales of £4.2 billion on a PVNBP basis were down 12 per cent (down nine per cent on an APE basis) on the first half of 2005 with retail sales remaining stable and retail margins improving.
+Two large bulk annuity transactions were completed in the first half of 2006 with sales of

+£1.25 billion on a PVNBP basis.
 In the first half of 2005 we completed one large transaction of £1.45 billion on a PVNBP basis.
 There has been some reduction in margins on the bulk annuity business.

-The aggregate margin on new business was 3.3% on a PVNBP basis (2005: 3.3%).
-We will continue to target an internal rate of return on new business of 14%.
-In the first half we achieved an internal rate of return of 13%.
+The aggregate margin on new business was 3.3 per cent on a PVNBP basis (2005: 3.3 per cent).
+We will continue to target an internal rate of return on new business of 14 per cent.
+In the first half we achieved an internal rate of return of 13 per cent.

 Egg's card book is performing well and 153,000 new cards were sold during a successful marketing campaign in the first quarter.
-Egg has grown its card book by 3% at a time when the UK card market has contracted by 2%.
+Egg has grown its card book by three per cent at a time when the UK card market has contracted by two per cent.

 Conditions in the personal loans market, which had begun to deteriorate in 2005, continued to be difficult in the first half of the year.
 In current market conditions we do not see attractive returns.
 We have taken action to lower our exposure to personal lending and we expect this to continue for some time.
-This action adversely affects short term reported profits but we are confident that it will improve the long term value of the loan book.
-Bad debt charges in the first half increased significantly across the unsecured lending industry as a whole and we have taken prudent action by increasing the charge in the first half by 42%.
+This action adversely affects short-term reported profits but we are confident that it will improve the long-term value of the loan book.
+Bad debt charges in the first half increased significantly across the unsecured lending industry as a whole and we have taken prudent action by increasing the charge in the first half by 42 per cent.
 As a result, Egg reported an operating loss before tax of £39 million (2005: profit £13 million).
 We expect Egg to report an operating profit for the second half.